simpledotorg/simple-server/doc/arch/018-imo-messaging.md

 Imo has recently created a partner API at our request.
 We will use that API in Bangladesh to send appointment reminder notifications to patients.
 We will first attempt to send the notification via Imo, then fall back to SMS.
 This mirrors the approach we use in India of first sending via WhatsApp and falling back to SMS.

 We will initially start sending notifications via an A/B test to determine the most effective message types.
-Once we've established the most effective messaging, we will use that messaging for all appointments moving forward.
+Once we've established the most effective messaging strategy, we will use that messaging for all appointments moving forward.

 ## Approach